anthony-mills/raspberrypi-carputer/README.md

 # Trip Data Log

-By default the system will log a data point about the cars location data ( speed, location , altitutude ) every 30 seconds during a trip to a JSON object that persists using the HTML5 local storage API.
+By default the system will store a data point with information about the cars location data ( speed, location , altitutude ) every 30 seconds during a trip to a JSON object that persists using the HTML5 local storage API.
 This allows for the calculation of average speeds etc along with being able to map the trip using Google maps.

 The data never leaves the local system but at the end of a trip you may want to delete the data associated with a trip due to privacy reasons.
 To achieve this simply select the "Reset Tripmeter" option on the Tripmeter page to delete the data under the trip_data key.
 In another use case a button has now also been added to the Trip Meter page that will download the trip_data JSON object as a file to the system for later analysis / testing / debugging.

 A set of real world data set are stored in the www/php/data folder by inserting these into a local storage object under the trip_data key for development and debugging purposes.

+# Changing the application background

+If you would like to change the image used as the application background.
+Simply overwrite the www/img/background.jpg file with a jpeg image of your choice.

 # Credits